Towards Strategic Framework 2018-2024

 - Phase 3: Decision making process

 As a first step, the Executive Board has established a dozen of Strategic Advisory Groups.
-These groups represented a balanced mix of expertise between established and relatively new members (e.g. tenure track) of our organization and have advised the Board on a number of specific themes:
+These groups represented a balanced mix of expertise between established and relatively new members (e.g. Academic Career Track) of our organization and have advised the Board on a number of specific themes:

 - Students and Education

 - Alumni and Branding